leticiaMsci/leticiaMsci.github.io/w_3D.md

 ---
 title: 3D Modelling
 layout: landing
 description: 'My interest in 3D modeling was initially devoted to improve my scientific illustrations.
-I see 3D modeling as a great way to quicly explain complex physical concepts by taking advantage of a "higher badwidth" of the visual sense.'
+I see 3D modeling as a great way to quicly explain complex physical concepts by taking advantage of the visual sense's "higher badwidth" .'
 image: assets/images/render3.png
 nav-menu: true
 ---